The Joy of the Photography Shot List

 Asking your photographer to “just show up and shoot stuff” is like asking your mechanic to fix your car without telling him what’s going wrong.
 He’ll find it eventually but it certainly isn’t the best way to spend your money.

-Location scouting with the photo team can reveal areas in the office that are beneficial to the project and help identify potential challenges.
+Location scouting with the photo team, another key tool in the production tool box, can reveal areas in the facilities that are beneficial to the project and help identify potential challenges on shoot day.

 Our Ask

-Got a marketing project in mind?
-Overhauling your current site or looking to update your corporate image library?
-Let us know and we can help you create a photography shot list that will make your marketing sing!
+Got a branding project in mind?
+Overhauling your current site or looking to update your brand image library?
+Let us know and we can help you create a photography shot list that will make your branding sing!

 Quick Note: